adamws/kicad-kbplacer/README.md

 ![pcm](resources/pcm.png)

 To install development version, see how to use [custom plugin repository](./docs/custom_repository.md).
+Custom repository is automatically updated with latest `master` branch builds and it is available [here](https://adamws.github.io/kicad-kbplacer).

 For development activities, it is recommended to checkout this repository and copy (or link) content of `kbplacer` directory to one of the KiCad's plugin search paths.